Parth-Khosla/Azure-benchmark-VM/README.md

 # Azure VM Multi-Region Deployment Benchmark. 🔧📊

-This project automates the deployment of virtual machines across multiple Azure regions, logs deployment durations, and visualizes the results with a bar chart — all inside a containerized environment with web-based Azure CLI authentication. 🐳✨
+This project automates the deployment of virtual machines across multiple Azure regions, logs deployment durations, and visualizes the results with a bar chart — all inside a containerized environment with web-based Azure CLI authentication.
+Updated With a latency Measurement Tool for Existing VMs. 🐳✨

 ## 📦 Project Overview

 - Deploys VMs across user-selected Azure regions
 - Measures and logs deployment time for each region
 - Generates a graph comparing deployment durations
+- Measures Latency For Existing VMs provided Port 22 or Port 3389 is exposed
+- Plots Graph for Measure Latency Information for Easy Visual Comparison
 - Runs in a Docker container with Azure CLI installed
 - Exposes graph over a local web server (Flask)
 - No volume binds required